 1. Scope of Responsibility & Authority

 The Supplier Quality Requirements document is maintained by TPI.
-Minor changes and updates to procedures, not effecting quality plan, will necessitate a revision.
+Minor changes and updates to procedures, not affecting the quality requirements, will not necessitate a revision.
+The most up-to-date version of this document can always be found at https://tpicomposites.com/suppliers/supplier-quality-statement/.

 2.1 TPI Documents